alist-org/docs/docs/faq/why.md

 ### Why does it shows `Uploading in the backend` when I upload a file?

-- All uploads of this program use server transfer
+- All uploads of this program use server transfer, which will consume server traffic to communicate with the corresponding storage API

 ### Why do i get `413` http code when i upload a file?

-- If you use a reverse proxy, you may need to specify the maximum upload file size and timeout in the configuration
+- If you use a reverse proxy, you may need to specify the maximum upload file size(`client_max_body_size`) and timeout in the web server configuration
 - Otherwise, it may happen that the upload is successful but the front end times out and there is no response

 ### Why can't I download files after add `AliyunDirve` storage and get `InvalidArgument` error?